bombi00/IDL---Assignment0/assignment0.typ

 = Task 2: implement a multi-class perceptron algorithm Task 2 required us to implement a multi-class perceptron from scratch in order to classify the same MINST dataset.\
 We have created the class `Perceptron` with attributes such as learning rate, number of epochs, weight and number of final classes, so it possible to use this class for other datasets with different number of labels.\
-As methods we have implemented the `fit` function used to train the model, the `predict` method used to predict the labels using the trained weigths and `accuracy` to calculate, as the name suggests, the accuracy of the predicted classes.\
+As methods we have implemented the `fit` function used to train the model, the `predict` method used to predict the labels using the trained weights and `accuracy` to calculate, as the name suggests, the accuracy of the predicted classes.\

-#pagebreak()
+== Fit method
+The `fit` function takes as input the training data and the corresponding labels.
+First we initialize the weights, with values between 0 and 0.01, using the same shape of the input `X` data.\
+Then we iterate with two loops, first over each epoch, and then for every samples in the training set.
+We implemented the forward pass using `z = x @ self.W + self.b` to perform the dot product betweem the input and the weights and adding the bias, and then we used the `argmax` to obtain the most probable class.
+In this iteration we also calculate the if the prediction is wrong, useful to update the weights and bias, and also the loss (MSE).\
+For the weights and bias update we used another loop to iterate over each class.
+We adjust the bias as `bias = bias + learning_rate * error` and the weights as `weights = weights + learning_rate * error * x`.
+== Results
+We trained the model using different learning rates, specifically 0.001, 0.0001 and 0.00001, with 70 epochs and for each of them we plotted the loss curve and calculated the accuracy.
+In particular, we obtained the best result with a learning rate of 0.0001, reaching, as is possible to see in the #link(<6>)[Figure 6 and 7], an accuracy of almost 0.95% in the `train_set` where in the `test_set`the accuracy is 0.87%.

+#figure(
+  image("/Image/loss.png", width: 100%),
+  caption: "Training loss during the epochs",
+)
+<6>
+#figure(
+  image("/Image/acc.png", width: 100%),
+  caption: "Training accuracy during the epochs",
+)

 = Contributions
 #set align(center)
 #table(